 Untargeted Exposure Analysis (Dean Jones, PhD, Director): Untargeted Metabolomics is a standardized high-resolution protocol used to obtain a global view of metabolism and environmental exposures.
-The platform is suitable for use as a central reference for exposome research because of the expansive coverage (>20,000 chemical signals), including hundreds of know intermediary metabolites and a broad spectrum of environmental chemicals, food and microbiome-derived metabolites.
+The platform is suitable for use as a central reference for exposome research because of the expansive coverage (>20,000 chemical signals), including hundreds of know intermediary metabolites and a broad spectrum of environmental chemicals, food, pharmaceuticals, and microbiome-derived metabolites.
 High resolution metabolomics provides a central anchor for exposome research enabling generalized integration of multiple exposure metrics, measures of biologic response of an individual to exposures and metabolic changes consistent with disease pathophysiology to characterize environmental contributions to disease.
-More information on the Jones Lab may be found here.
+Core request form: https://emoryhercules.com/facility-cores/metabolomics/.

 Harvard NIEHS Center for Environmental Health

 Center on Health and Environment Across the LifeSpan (HEALS)

 formerly the Transdisciplinary Center on Health Effects of Early Environmental Exposures